Mendeley/mendeley-python-sdk/README.rst

 Compatibility
 -------------

+- General notes: Our SDK is tested on CI against both Python 2 and 3.
+Both builds in the build matrix must pass in order for the overall build for a commit to pass.
+If you are working on the code, the 'future' library and the `compatible idioms guide <http://python-future.org/compatible_idioms.html>` can help you to support both versions.
-Inspect the .travis.yml file to find out which Python versions have been tested with this project.
+- Specific versions: Inspect the .travis.yml file to find out which Python versions have been tested with this project.

 Development
 -----------